ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 -----

-### I am on the waitlist.
+### I am an undergrad student on the waitlist.
 What are my chances of enrolling in the class?

 Stat 133 is a high-demand course, with a waiting list continuously increasing every year.
 From my past experience, between 5-7% of enrolled students tend to drop the course in the